AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/collections/collections-overview.md

 ## Add items to a collection {#add-items-to-a-collection}

-If you have Manager or higher access to [!DNL Workfront] Library, you can add content and folders to any collection to which you have access.
+If you have Manager or higher access to [!DNL Workfront Library], you can add content and folders to any collection to which you have access.
 Users with Viewer access can add items only to collections they create.
 Viewers cannot add items to a collection shared with them.
 For more information, see [Add items to a folder in Workfront Library](../../../workfront-library/content-management/folders/add-items-to-a-folder-library.md).

 ## Remove items from a collection {#remove-items-from-a-collection}

 If you have Manager access or higher to [!DNL Workfront Library], you can remove content and folders from all instances of a collection.
 Users with Viewer access cannot remove items from a collection.
-For more information, see [Remove items from a collection in [!DNL Workfront] Library](../../../workfront-library/content-management/collections/remove-items-from-a-collection.md)
+For more information, see [Remove items from a collection in [!DNL Workfront Library]](../../../workfront-library/content-management/collections/remove-items-from-a-collection.md)

 ## Share a collection {#share-a-collection}